bsherin/tacticdocs/docs/Tile-Creator.rst

     new_html = "<b>" + self.some_user_text + "</b>"
     return new_html

-You can reorder the options in the table that appears in the options pane by clicking and dragging the number at the start of the row that you want to move.
+There are a couple of things you can do to make the list of options less overwhelming for readers.
+One thing you can do is simply to order your options in a sensible way.
+To do this, first highlight the row containing the option you want to move.
+Then you can click and drag the number at the start of the row.
+You can also insert :guilabel:`divider` options.
+These can be used to visually group your options into named categories on your tile.

 The button that looks like a trash can deletes the selected option.
 The button that looks like a bulleted list converts the list of options to some markdown